HIRO-group/HIRO-group.github.io/_posts/research/subteams/2021-03-16-control-artificial-skin.md

 <!-- More -->

+# Contents
+{:.no_toc}

+* This line will be replaced by the ToC, excluding the "Contents" header {:toc}

+# 1. Projects

-### Plug and Play Sensor Units for Environmental Robotic Perception
+## 1.1 Plug-and-Play Sensor Units for Environmental Robotic Perception

 The HIRO Group has begun the development of small, self-contained sensor units that can be placed on the surface of a robot manipulator to gather information about the robot’s environment.
 One of the initial projects in the HIRO Group focused on improving accuracy and reducing the time required to automatically locate sensors on the robot's surface.